 The Jewellery Quarter is a much valued historic area.
-Whether working with one building or larger sites, when approaching a historic place, we must reflect on the ways in which buildings, spaces, streets and uses relate to one another at a much broader urban level.
+Whether working with one building or larger sites, when approaching a historic place, the ways in which buildings, spaces, streets and uses relate to one another at a much broader urban level must be considered.